New South Wales Police Force: 1848 – Native Police

 With the end of convict transportation approaching, the Border Police was dissolved and replaced with another low-cost frontier force called the Native Police.
 This force consisted of Aboriginal troopers under the command of European officers.
-Exploiting intertribal hostility, the duty of this force was mostly to suppress Aboriginal resistance to European colonisation.
+The role of this force was mostly to maintain peace between Aboriginals and settlers.
+Some writers suggest it suppressed Aboriginal resistance and exploited intertribal hostility.
 From 1859, the responsibility of the Native Police passed from the NSW government to the newly formed Queensland government.

-In the early 1850s, Victoria seceded from New South Wales and it created its own force.
+In the early 1850s, Victoria was separated from New South Wales and created its own force.

 1862 – Establishment of the Police Force

-As the colony expanded, a more sophisticated form of crime management was called for; this involved unifying all the police units into a single cohesive police force with the centralisation of authority.
-After a failed attempt made by Act No. 38 of 1850, unified control of the police eventuated in 1862 when the Police Regulation Act (1862) was passed, establishing the New South Wales Police Force.
+As the colony expanded, a more sophisticated form of crime management was called for.
+This involved unifying all the police units into a single cohesive police organisation with the centralisation of authority.
+After a failed attempt made by Act No. 38 of 1850, unified control of the police eventuated in 1862 when the Police Regulation Act (1862) was passed, establishing the NSW Police.
 The first Inspector General of Police, John McLerie, was appointed to assume overall authority and responsibility.
-The Police Regulation (Amendment) Act, passed in 1935, changed the official title to Commissioner of Police, with its role clearly defined.
+The Police Regulation (Amendment) Act, passed in 1935, changed the title to Commissioner of Police, with its role clearly defined.
 The position of Deputy Commissioner was also created.

 By 1872, there were 70 police stations throughout the colony in sub-districts, with a total of 803 police officers.